cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ## No Update at all

 The process is optional.
-You may keep publishing your posts without any update as long as your site runs smoothly.
+You may keep writing and publishing your posts without any update as long as your site runs smoothly.

 Some site owners modify their mdcms repo(s) substantially.
 In such case, update may introduce more problems than improvements.